-Feeder zone
+Feeder zone:

-Learners should reside in Graaff Reinet.
+Learners should reside in Graaff-Reinet.
 Learners accommodated in any Union Schools hostel will automatically form part of the feeder zone.

-Language of tuition
+Language of tuition:

-The SGB of Union Preparatory School has, in its language policy determined that the school will be a single medium school and English will be the language of learning and teaching.
-English is taught at Home Language level.
+The SGB of Union Preparatory School has, in its language policy, determined that the school will be a single medium school, and English will be the language of learning and teaching.
+English is taught at the Home Language level.
 Applicants thus need to be sufficiently proficient in English so as not to prejudice their ability to progress academically at the school.

-Afrikaans is our First Additional Language and isiXhosa is offered at second additional language level
+Afrikaans is our First Additional Language, and isiXhosa is offered at the Second Additional Language level.

-Gender balance
+Gender balance: